ugurkocde/macOSESP/README.md

 > 1. 📥 Download the latest PKG file from [Releases](https://github.com/ugurkocde/macOSESP/releases/latest)
 > 2. 📱 Deploy the PKG to a test device through Microsoft Intune
 > 3. ⚡ The setup process will start automatically after installation

-A customizable SwiftDialog-based Enrollment Status Page solution for macOS devices, providing a smooth onboarding experience for your users.

 ## 🌟 Table of Contents